 The opmnctl process control commands enable you to start, stop, or restart single or multiple system components.
-You can control a system component at the <ias-component>, cess-set>, or cess-type> level.
+You can control a system component at the <ias-component>, <process-set>, or <process-type> level.

-This section describes the process control commands available with opmnct1.
+This section describes the process control commands available with opmnctl.
 It includes the following process control commands: